 Another unofficial part of the Fallas festival, you may be lucky enough to run into a paella contest in the streets.
 These mainly take place towards the beginning of March, before the main festivities begin.
-The Valencianos are very proud of their paellas - the famous dish was invented in this region, so you may never sample a better paella than one of the ones cooked here.
-Don't be surprised to not see any fish in the paella - original paella doesn't have any seafood in it!
+The Valencianos are very proud of their paella.
+The famous dish was invented in this region, so you may never sample a better paella than those cooked here.
+Don't be surprised to not see any fish in the paella - original paella doesn't have any seafood in it.

 07 of 10